ChenLR/SIT/README.md

 A GitHub repository containing work done by a previous team on this project can be found [here](https://github.com/UCSD-E4E/coral-reef-mapping).
 Their work and documentation has provided us with valuable guidance for this project.

 # Organization
 The Artifacts folder contains non-code items such as our Project Specification and Abstract.
 The stm32 folder contains the code needed to make our STM32F103C8T6 MCU work with the other components we have selected.
+The pcb folder includes pcb design files for our device.

 # Team Members
 ### CSE 145/237D